 How to Make a Baby Quilt

-- Contrast Fabric: The contrast fabric should be a bright and bold pattern that provides the subject of the quilt.
-You will need about 1/2 yard of the contrast fabric.
+- 1/2 yard of contrast fabric (The contrast fabric should be a bright and bold pattern that provides the subject of the quilt.
+The elephants are my contrast fabric).

 - Sew the quilt blocks together using a 1/4″ seam allowance.
-They don’t need to be back stitched, so you can easily sew a bunch of blocks together in a chain, then cut them apart.
+They don’t need to be backstitched, so you can easily sew a bunch of blocks together in a chain, then cut them apart.
 Here’s a detailed explanation of chain piecing.
 For this quilt, I sewed all the blocks together in a line, then sewed the lines together.
 But it really doesn’t matter, as long as you get them all lined up nice and square.

 - Iron the quilt seams flat as you sew because it makes nice, crisp quilt squares.

-- Once the centre of the quilt is finished, add the border fabric, starting with the narrower fabric, then using the wider fabric for the outside.
+- Once the center of the quilt is finished, add the border fabric, starting with the narrower fabric, then using the wider fabric for the outside.
 The cut pieces are long enough that you should be able to set up the overlap in any direction at the corners.
 Just trim the excess fabric.
 Here are more instructions on how to sew a quilt border.

 - Using large safety pins, pin the layers of the quilt together in about 8 places.
-This will hold everything together while you tie the layers together with the embroidery floss.
+This will hold everything together while you tie the layers with the embroidery floss.

 - When all the knots are tied.
 Trim the edge of the quilt so all layers make a nice and neat edge.
 Then sew on the bias tape with mitered corners and you’re done!